 I review hundreds of resumes for retail managers all across North America every year, and there is one "lie" that I see much more often than anything else.
 I'm hesitant to call it a lie because in many cases I don't think the person is trying to be deceptive.
 Many times they are simply following the format they regularly see on other resumes.
 But there's really no way around it - it's a lie simply because it's not true.
 Here's an example of what I'm talking about:

 What does that mean to you?
-To me it means this person was the store manager of a flagship location in Seattle ever since August of 2006, and he/she continues to be store manager of that location today.
+To me it means this person was the store manager of a flagship location in Seattle ever since 2012, and they continue to be store manager of that location today.

 However, when I (or a recruiter) dig deeper, this is what I often find to be the real truth: